aswnrhdev/MERNAUTH/README.md

 ## Getting Started

-To get started with MERN-Cleanse, follow these steps:
+To get started with MERN-Cleanse, follow these steps

 1. Clone this repository to your local machine.
 2. Navigate to the project directory and install dependencies using npm or yarn.